2021 President's Medal recipient awarded for commitment to current and future students

 “I hope that I have helped to establish a foundation for future students to build on and create something amazing themselves,” he says.

-“Receiving this award feels fantastic because it's been a three year long dream,” he says.
+“Receiving this award feels fantastic because it's been a three-year-long dream,” he says.
 “It's kind of come full circle.”

-Raju found his inspiration at SAIT but says he couldn’t have done it alone.
+Rigel found his inspiration at SAIT but says he couldn’t have done it alone.
 He credits his colleagues, friends, mentors, family and faith as foundational to his success.

 “Nothing that I have done would have been possible without my faith and the people around me,” he says.
 “My mom told me to say Philippians 4:13 — ‘I can do all things through him who strengthens me.’ — three times each morning for strength and hope to keep moving forward.”

 His experiences at SAIT have shown Rigel that success often comes on the other end of failures.